snapsinazfs/snapsinazfs/README.md

   Platform utilities should only be required for installation, and are mostly included in core-utils, so should be available on pretty much every standard linux distro.
 Sanoid.net itself uses native platform calls from libc, for the functionality that would otherwise be provided by those utilities, so the standard shared libraries included in most basic distro installs are all Sanoid.net needs to run properly (binaries only - header files are not needed).
 The goal is for Sanoid.net to only require you to have the dotnet7.0 runtime and zfs installed, for pre-built packages, or the dotnet7.0 SDK, in addition, to build from source.

  ## Installing From Source

+ ### Likely broken at the moment - I will revisit this when I've finished my current tasks

  After cloning this repository, execute the following commands to build and install Sanoid.net using make: